-He currently speaks about and is working on The Friction Project.
-The Friction Project focuses on why organizations make the right things too hard to do, the wrong things too easy, and how skilled leaders and organizational designers can avert and overcome these obstacles.
+Sutton currently speaks about and is working on The Friction Project, which focuses on why organizations make the right things too hard to do, the wrong things too easy.
+The Friction Project explains how skilled leaders and organizational designers can avert and overcome these obstacles.

 He has written seven business books, including the national bestsellers Scaling Up Excellence, The No Asshole Rule, and Good Boss, Bad Boss.
 Sutton has published over 150 articles and chapters in peer-reviewed journals and management outlets, including The New York Times, Wall Street Journal, Harvard Business Review and the McKinsey Quarterly.